Patient Care: (440) 290-5575

 General Practice Residency (GPR) Program at the Cleveland Dental Institute

-The majority of our Resident’s time is spent in CDI’s three private practices where they will see, first hand, how practices operate.
-We find this exposure to be a unique and valuable experience for Residents.
+The majority of our resident’s time is spent in CDI’s three private practices where they will see, first hand, how practices operate.
+We find this exposure to be a unique and valuable experience for residents.

-General Practice Residency (GPR Program) Goals
+General Practice Residency (GPR) Goals

 • Act as a primary care provider for individuals and groups of patients.
 This includes: providing emergency and multidisciplinary comprehensive oral health care; providing patient focused care that is safe, effective, and timely as coordinated by the general practitioner; and directing health promotion and disease prevention activities.